JulianVidal/AGDA_HTML/reports/index.md

 In agda unimath there is a make file that generates an everything.lagda.md which has all the modules [Makefile](https://github.com/UniMath/agda-unimath/blob/master/Makefile).

-Issue with flags, this will be an issue with the cli
+Issue with flags, this will be an issue with the cli, different index files different flags